Nihir10dec/twitter_bot/README.md

 ```
 You can change the error message according to your usecase, I have printed the original error message itself.

-It will continue to go on and we have to manually stop the working of bot by pressing *CTRL+c*
+It will continue to go on and we have to manually stop the working of bot by pressing *Ctrl+C*